inakiabt/barakus/README.md

 # barakus
 (OLD) Barakus PHP Framework

-This is an OLD (circa 2006) PHP Framework a made in my firsts PHP days <3
+This is an OLD (circa 2006) PHP Framework I made in my firsts PHP days <3